How many Cars Can Enter a Cargo Plane?

 The An 124 can carry up to 150 tons of cargo over a range of 5,000 kilometers (3,107 miles).
 It can also carry objects as long (42 meters - 137 feet) and has an interior height of 4.4 meters (14.5 feet).

-The An 124 has broken thirty world records, including the complete payload-to-altitude record established when a 171.219-ton payload was raised to 10,750 meters.
-It can hold up to 50 cars in its cargo bay.
+The An 124 had broken thirty world records, including the complete payload-to-altitude record established when a 171.219-ton payload was raised to 10,750 meters.
+Its cargo bay can hold up to 50 cars.

-So with all this newfound information... just how many cars can enter a cargo plane?
-Well... the answer depends on the dimensions of the cargo plane and vehicle.
+With all this new information, just how many cars can enter a cargo plane?
+Well, the answer depends on the dimensions of the aircraft and vehicle.

-Generally, large cargo planes can fit up to 50 cars in their hold if it is the only cargo being transported.
+Generally, large load planes can fit up to 50 cars in their hold if it is the only freight being transported.

-Cargo planes are specifically designed to carry heavy payloads over long distances and thus are equipped with reinforced floors and walls.
+Payload Planes are specifically designed to carry heavy payloads over long distances and are thus equipped with reinforced floors and walls.

 Smaller cargo planes, however, may not accommodate as many cars due to their size and other limitations, like weaker engines.